How H-STAR Works

 Recognizing that interdisciplinary research could benefit from collaborations with researchers from outside Stanford, H-STAR looked to collaborate on a worldwide basis with universities, university consortia, government supported research laboratories, and organizations representing same results oriented goals.
 Engagement with researchers in industry and other organizations was also welcomed, and is normally facilitated by H-STAR’s through its affiliate programs – mediaX at Stanford University or ChangeLabs.

 The unique nature of Stanford as the world’s leading incubator of new technology companies, coupled with our close relationship with Silicon Valley, means that for research collaborations in H-STAR’s areas of focus, the value to the group can be considerable.
-Institutional collaboration with H-STAR automatically includes membership of our renowned mediaX at Stanford University program, with its extensive connections to the technology industry; and ChangeLabs, with its sustainable transformation programs.
+Institutional collaboration with H-STAR automatically includes membership in our renowned programs: mediaX at Stanford University, with its extensive connections to the technology industry; and ChangeLabs, with its sustainable transformation programs.
 In our experience such collaborations yield greater benefits when arranged through an appropriate technology advancement agency.

 Types of Collaboration